NREL/OpenStudio-ERI/docs/source/workflow_inputs.rst

   ``BackupSystemFuel``               string            See [#]_     No                   Fuel type of backup heating, if present
   =================================  ========  ======  ===========  ========  =========  ===============================================

-  .. [#] HeatPumpType choices are "air-to-air", "mini-split", "ground-to-air", or "water-loop-to-air".
+  .. [#] HeatPumpType choices are "air-to-air", "mini-split", "ground-to-air", "water-loop-to-air", or "packaged terminal heat pump".
   .. [#] HeatPumpFuel only choice is "electricity".
   .. [#] BackupSystemFuel choices are "electricity", "natural gas", "fuel oil", "propane", "wood", or "wood pellets".